Bart3kD/macro/README.md

 # Hypixel Skyblock Farming Macro

 This project is a **macro program** I desinged to automate the farming in Hypixel Skyblock.
 The script will work only for a specific setup in game.
-If you want to use this program for yourself, you would have to edit the [melon_macro.py][melon_macro.py]
+If you want to use this program for yourself, you would have to edit the [melon_macro](melon_macro.py) file or the [wheat_macro](wheat_macro.py) file by changing the loop function.

----

-## Features

-- **Customizable Farming Loops**: Automates movement patterns for farming specific crops.
-- **Two Macro Types**:
-  - `MelonMacro`: Optimized for melon farming.
-  - `WheatMacro`: Optimized for wheat farming.
-- **User Control**: Start, stop, or interrupt the macro at any time with mouse or keyboard inputs.
-- **Smooth Movement**: Uses simulated keypresses for seamless automation.

 ---